-Protection of plants against the diseases, insects, and weeds has a long history.
-Since man has started to cultivate plants, he was searching for ways to reduce all negative impacts on those plants.
+Protection of plants against the diseases, insects and weeds has a long history.
+Since man has started to cultivate plants, he was searching for ways to reduce the negative impact on those plants.
 Traditional methods, which were developed through testing and observation, were passed from generation to generation and are still the pillar of the pest control, which is now complemented with modern techniques.
-Despite all of the modern techniques, the winegrowers are still facing the same problem each year.
+Despite all of the modern techniques, the winegrowers are still facing the same problem each year: how to properly protect vineyards.